jaeyeom/email-validator-grpc-mcp/scripts/email_validator_prd.md

   // Optional client-provided metadata for tracking or customization map<string, string> metadata = 4;

-  // Reserved for future extensions reserved 5 to 10;
 }

 // ValidationConfig contains settings for the validation process